trendy-sand-dance/transcendence/README.md

 <div align=center>

-# transcendence
+# Transcendence
+A Habbo Hotel-inspired isometric world, where players can hangout, chat, and play pong in realtime against each other.
-This repo will setup and run the services making up the transcendence project.
+This repo will setup and run the services making up the transcendence project (database-service, frontend-service, gameserver-service, usermanagement-service).
 </div>

 ## About